-- Residential housing market consists of single-family housing and multi-family housing: 120.1 million occupied units in 2017 - Owner-occupied housing units: 76.7 million - \ SF: 67.8 million - \ MF: 4.1 million - \ Other (mobile homes/RV/boats): 4.8 million - Renter-occupied housing units: 43.4 million - \ SF: 15.0 million - \ MF: 26.5 million - \ Other: 1.9 million - SF is 68.9% of housing stock, MF is 25.5%, other 5.6% - Most of the MF stock is rentals (86.5%), rest condos/coops - Most of the SF stock is owner-occupied (81.9%), but nontrivial share (18.1%) is SF rentals - Of all rentals, 34.5% are SF - SF rentals have grown from 11mi in 2005 to 15mi in 2017 - Data on housing units (number, type, characteristics of property and the household) is available from the Census Bureau at annual frequency and fine geography through its American Housing Survey and American Community Survey.
+- Residential housing market consists of single-family housing and multi-family housing: 142.1 million units in 2021, of which 13.6 million were vacant and 128.5 million occupied. - Owner-occupied housing units: 82.5 million - \ SF: 74.0 million - \ MF: 3.5 million - \ Other (mobile homes/RV/boats): 5.0 million - Renter-occupied housing units: 46.0 million - \ SF: 15.9 million - \ MF: 28.3 million - \ Other: 1.8 million (manufactured/mobile home) - SF is 70% of housing stock, MF is 24.7%, other 5.3% - Most of the MF stock is rentals (89%), rest condos/coops - Most of the SF stock is owner-occupied (82.3%), but nontrivial share (17.7%) is SF rentals - Of all rentals, 34.5% are SF - SF rentals have grown from 11mi in 2005 to 16mi in 2021 - Data on housing units (number, type, characteristics of property and the household) is available from the Census Bureau at annual frequency and fine geography through its American Housing Survey and American Community Survey.

-- In the financial crisis, private equity firms like Blackstone bought homes out of foreclosure, often at deep discounts, fixed them and started renting them out. - There has been a merger wave among SFR firms, with 2 large and 4 medium-size players remaining - Several have IPO'ed to access equity capital (combined market value about \$20bi), following model of MF REITS - They also access public debt markets in form of SFR securitizations (face value about \$20bi) - Still, professional ownership of SFR only represents about 200,000 homes or 1.35% of SFR housing stock - See Mills, Molloy, and Zarutskie (2017) and Demers and Eisfeldt (2018) for two academic papers on the topic - There is a conversion margin between owner-occupied and renteroccupied units, but the conversion may incur a cost.
+- In the financial crisis, private equity firms like Blackstone bought homes out of foreclosure, often at deep discounts, fixed them and started renting them out. - There has been a merger wave among SFR firms, with 2 large and 4 medium-size players remaining - Several have IPO'ed to access equity capital (combined market value about \$20bi), following model of MF REITS - They also access public debt markets in form of SFR securitizations (face value about \$20bi) - Still, professional ownership of SFR only represents about 200,000 homes or 1.35% of SFR housing stock - See Mills, Molloy, and Zarutskie (2017) and Demers and Eisfeldt (2018) and Austin (2022) for a few academic papers on the topic of institutional ownership of homes. - There is a conversion margin between owner-occupied and renteroccupied units, but the conversion may incur a cost.

 - MF units tend to be concentrated in urban areas while SF units tend to be more suburban. - Urbanization trend worldwide suggests increased importance of MF. - In 2020, 55% of world population lives in urban areas.
 By 2050, that will be 68%.
-That's 2.5 bn more people in cities, mostly in Asia and Africa. - These areas have huge unmet modern property needs, both on the residential and commercial side. - Is the covid-19 induced flight to the suburbs a temporary blip in a rising urbanization wave or a trend reversal?
+That's 2.5 bn more people in cities, mostly in Asia and Africa. - These areas have huge unmet modern property needs, both on the residential and commercial side. - Is the covid-19 induced flight to the suburbs, documented in Gupta, Mittal, Peeters, and Van Nieuwerburgh (2022), a temporary blip in a rising urbanization wave or a trend reversal?